Faustino Galicia: Early life

-Second Mexican Empire
+First and Second Mexican Empire

+During the first Mexican Empire, Chimalpopoca who served as Commissioner of the Indigenous Administration for the management and representation of indigenous affairs in 1822 under the General Directorate of Public Instruction.

-Chimalpopoca was a notable participant during the Second French Intervention in Mexico and the establishment of the Second Mexican Empire.
+In the Second French Intervention in Mexico, Chimalpopoca was a notable participant during and the establishment of the Second Mexican Empire.
 He was among the Assembly of Notables that elected Maximilian as Emperor.
 He gave a speech before an indigenous crowd, which was later published in the press, celebrating the defeat of the liberals at the hands of the French, praising the Empire, and emphasizing the importance of religion for the nation.

 He was the personal tutor and interpreter of Nahuatl to Emperor Maximilian, and was named president of the Council for the Protection of the Impoverished.
 He found a place among the Emperor's inner circle and lobbied extensively to improve the lives of the marginalized, especially his fellow indigenous Mexicans.
 The council has records of 272 complaints received totaling 4,800 pages, dealing with issues such as working conditions, land, and water issues.
 In addition to reviewing such complaints the council also opened a maternity hospital and an orphanage.
 Chimalpopoca kept Maximilian briefed on the council's activities.

 The regime of Maximilian was propped up by the French army, and when Napoleon III withdrew the troops and the Republican forces had success on the battlefield, the Empire was doomed.
 After a last stand in Querétaro, the Emperor was captured by liberal forces in May 1867.
 He was tried and then executed on June 19.
 Republican forces attempted to capture Chimalpopoca, but he escaped detection by hiding in the basement of his home.
 All of his properties were confiscated by the government of the Restored Republic.
 He lived in exile in France, but later returned to Mexico.
 He died in 1877.